esphome/esphome-docs/guides/cli.rst

     Manually set the client id.

-.. option:: --serial-port SERIAL_PORT
+.. option:: --device SERIAL_PORT

-    Manually specify a serial port to use.
+    Manually specify a serial port/IP to use.
 For example ``/dev/cu.SLAB_USBtoUART``.